Request Records through the Freedom of Information Act or Privacy Act

 Please visit the Department of Homeland Security's FOIA webpage.

-Due to the agency's active response to Hurricane Ian and other incidents we have adjusted normal operations to more adequately support disaster response and recovery.
-As a result, you may experience a delay in receiving an initial acknowledgment as well as a substantive response to your FOIA request or appeal.
+Due to the agency's active response to Hurricanes Helene & Milton, and other incidents, we have adjusted normal operations to support disaster response and recovery more adequately.
+As a result, you may experience a significant delay in receiving an initial acknowledgment as well as a substantive response to your FOIA request or appeal.

 We will be able to acknowledge requests made electronically more quickly than by mail.